 The girl bends down in front of one kennel we have not seen into yet.
 She says in a loving, reassuring voice, “Hi Bella.
 Maybe today is your day.”

-I cannot watch that commercial without crying.
-I am crying now as a type this.
+I cannot watch that commercial without tearing up.
+I’m even emotional now as a type this.
 Yes, because it makes me sad that Bella is all alone on a cold floor in a cage just waiting for the warmth of love.
 But mainly because with every ounce of my being I want to rescue Bella.
 I’m not crazy!
-There is science behind this: Professor Bridget Waller, the director of the Centre for Comparative and Evolutionary Psychology at the University of Portsmouth in the UK, found that the dogs who had a doleful expression on their face were rehomed faster from shelters, and that so-called “puppy dog eyes” were more likely to result in a dog getting adopted than tail wagging or the speed at which dogs bounded over to the humans that were visiting them.
+Researchers in the UK found that the dogs who had a doleful expression on their face were rehomed faster from shelters, and that so-called “puppy dog eyes” were more likely to result in a dog getting adopted than tail wagging or the speed at which dogs bounded over to the humans that were visiting them.

-In the journal Current Biology, researchers describe how eye contact between humans and dogs encourages us to care for them and how the gaze of a dog can cause a release of oxytocin in the human looking at him or her.
-Additionally, over the course of 33,000 years as they became domesticated from the gray wolf or “Canis lupus,” some dogs developed the ability to raise their eyebrows, making puppy dog eyes – and scientists say this causes a protective, nurturing impulse in the humans around them to activate which increased the chances for survival of those breeds who made this evolutionary adaptation.
+Over the course of 33,000 years as they became domesticated from the gray wolf or “Canis lupus,” some dogs developed the ability to raise their eyebrows, making puppy dog eyes – and scientists say this causes a protective, nurturing impulse in the humans around them to activate which increased the chances for survival of those breeds who made this evolutionary adaptation.
+They have us wrapped around their paw!

-What is new is what the aforementioned research found with regard to dogs increasing oxytocin in humans.
-Oxytocin, produced in the hypothalamus and released into the bloodstream by the pituitary gland, is a hormone involved in social bonding, love, and long-term emotional attachment, and has been shown to reduce levels of cortisol, a hormone produced by the adrenal glands that signals to the body it faces a dangerous, “fight or flight” situation; high levels of cortisol in the body indicate stress.
+Scientists have found that dogs increase oxytocin levels in humans.
+Oxytocin, which is produced in the hypothalamus and released into the bloodstream by the pituitary gland, is a hormone involved in social bonding, love, and long-term emotional attachment, and has been shown to reduce levels of cortisol, a hormone produced by the adrenal glands that signals to the body it faces a dangerous, “fight or flight” situation; high levels of cortisol in the body indicate stress.
 Increased oxytocin resulting in decreased cortisol gives us a relaxed feeling of well-being and safety.
 Is it any wonder that dogs make such good companions and/or service animals?
-Ever heard of a “seeing eye cat?”
+Have you ever heard of a “seeing eye cat?”

 Research conducted at Washington State University in 2019, in which cortisol levels were tested in students preparing for exams by taking saliva samples, showed lower levels of cortisol (and therefore stress) in those students who had interacted with dogs than in a control group made up of students who had not.
-The method of “interaction” was hands-on, meaning they could pet, play with, and generally hang out with the dogs.
-What is exciting to me is that the Japanese research concludes that a look is enough!
+Patricia Pendry, an associate professor in WSU’s Department of Human Development, and WSU graduate student Jaymie Vandagriff, published their findings in AERA Open.

 This post is dedicated to Gordon, Sophie, Rocket, Mikey, Maggie, Obie, Rodeo, Dylan, Belle, Chloe, Mr. Barkington, Winston, Beau, and all the other pups who brighten our days.